UMCOY

 Fax.011.52.222.249.2158

 Even the poorest in our society is rich by global standards.
 Much of the world subsists on less than $2 a day.
 How much is that?
 Well, if you only make $10,000 a year, that's still $27 a day.
 If you are a teenager with a part time job and only make $5000 a year, that's still over $13.50 a day.
-Two dollars a day is $750 a year in income.
+Two dollars a day is less than $750 a year in income.

 Please help to ensure that our church has a strong financial future so that we can successfully meet the needs of our members and our community.
 Look from your heart at what you contribute to our church.
 There are many things that you can contribute in addition to your financial resources... your time, your talents, and your presence.
 God has greatly blessed us all.
 Please prayfully consider what you will commit to give back to God and step out on faith to give God's portion first.
 You will be continue to be blessed beyond measure.

 The United Methodist Men are working with the Interfaith Community Support Center for the Yucaipa valley (ICSC) to help provide their breakfast cereal needs.
-The ICSC is open Monday from 11:00am to 3:30pm, Tuesdays from 12:30pm to 3:30pm and Thursdays from 11:30pm to 3:30pm.
+The ICSC is open Monday from 10:00am to 1:00pm, Tuesdays from 10:00am to 1:00pm and Thursdays from 10:00am to 1:00pm.
 The ICSC provides up to a 3 day supply of food for local families that need a little assistance to tide them over.
 Having one central food distribution center allows more efficient collection and distribution of food to those in need.

 How can you help?
 Each time you shop, pick up an extra box or two of cereal.
 On the second Sunday of each month, bring the cereal to the church.
 The United Methodist Men will transport all our cereal donations to the center.